 Check dams are used to slow the velocity of water thus reducing erosion of the drainage way.
-Although a check dam will trap small amounts of sediment, it should not be considered as a sediment control device.
+Although a check dam will trap small amounts of sediment, it should not be used as a sediment control device.

-- Maximum drainage area is 10 acres.

-- Do not use straw bales.
+- Maximum drainage area is 10 acres. - Do not use straw bales.
 The use of straw bales as check dams often involves incorrect placement and thus aggravates erosion problems rather than controlling them.

-- Do not use in a stream.
+Do not use in a stream.

 - Check dams should be constructed of stone or logs.
 Currently straw bales are most often used and often cause problems.
-It is recommended that the straw would be put to better use if it were spread out to mulch the swale.
-Silt fence material may be used for check dams.
-Note: if using silt fence material be aware that the runoff will flow over not through the material.
-Ensure that the fabric height is set no higher than 18 inches, the center is lower than the ends, that the bottom of the fabric is trenched in and soil compacted and that splash protection is provided on the downhill side so that the water running over the center doesn't scour the soil and expose the bottom of the fabric. - Make the check dam no more than 2 feet in height. - Make the center of the check dam at least 6 inches lower than the outer edges. - Cover the swale with the check dam and set the height of the outer edges so that runoff will not flow around either end.
+It is recommended that the straw would be put to better use if it were spread out to mulch the swale. - Make the check dam no more than 2 feet in height. - Make the center of the check dam at least 6 inches lower than the outer edges. - Cover the swale with the check dam and set the height of the outer edges so that runoff will not flow around either end. - Space the check dams so that the center of each check dam is the same elevation as the bottom of the check dam immediately above it. - If using logs, use 4-6 inch logs and drive them 18 inches deep.
+Pile brush on downstream side in order to prevent scouring. - If using stone, use 2 to 3 inch stone.

-- Space the check dams so that the center of each check dam is the same elevation as the bottom of the check dam immediately above it. - If using logs, use 4-6 inch logs and drive them 18 inches deep.
-Pile brush on downstream side in order to prevent scouring. - If using stone, use 3 to 6 inch stone placed on filter fabric. - If using a prefabricated device such as Triangular Silt Dikes, then follow manufactures guidelines for installation.
+• If using a prefabricated device such as Triangular Silt Dikes, then follow manufactures guidelines for installation.
 Spacing between check dams, however, is the same for all types.
 Note: the use of a product name does not constitute an endorsement of the product, it is placed here to make the contractor aware that prefabricated devices exist.
 The contractor is responsible for verifying product claims and ensuring that a product will meet his needs.

 - Check for sediment accumulation after each significant rainfall.
-Remove accumulated sediment when it reaches $\frac{1}{2}$ of the dam's original height. - Check for erosion around edges of dam and extend dam if erosion is taking place. - Remove dam when surrounding area has been stabilized.
+Remove accumulated sediment when it reaches 1/2 of the dam's original height. - Check for erosion around edges of dam and extend dam if erosion is taking place. - Remove dam when surrounding area has been stabilized.
 Immediately stabilize area under dam.